dimdimah/dimdimah/README.md

 - 👋 Hi, I’m @dimdimmm_
 - 👦 I'm Student of STMIK Amikom Surakarta.
-- 👀 I’m interested in Frontend programming.
+- 👀 I’m interested in Frontend web enginner.

 ## How to reach me :